mosiausi/psclap/README.md

 # Presequences
     - Python3.7+ with paramiko
     - A probe to install this program on.
 In my case Raspberry Pi Zero W

-# Roadmap
-    Q32020
-        - Encrypted password
-    Q42020
-        - Costume scheduler

 # Installation:
 1. From your local machine, download or clone the program: